tenzir/tenzir/web/blog/mobilizing-zeek-logs/index.md

 - **Use TSV when you can.** If your downstream tooling can parse TSV, it is the best choice because it retains Zeek's rich type annotation as metadata—without the need for downstream schema wrangling.
-- **Use JSON streaming logs for the easy button**.
-The single stream of NDJSON logs is most versatile, since this format is downstream tooling .
+- **Use Streaming JSON for the easy button**.
+The single stream of NDJSON logs is most versatile, since most downstream tooling supports it well.
 Use it when you need to get in business quickly.
 - **Use stock JSON when you must**.
 There's marginal utility in the one-JSON-file-per-log format.
 It requires extra effort in keeping track of filenames and mapping them to their corresponding types.